openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Extending_Model_Optimizer_with_Caffe_Python_Layers.md

 operation.

 Here is a simplified example of the extractor for the custom operation Proposal from Faster-R-CNN model mentioned above.
-The full code with additional checks is provided in the `<INSTALL_DIR>/tools/model_optimizer/extensions/front/caffe/proposal_python_ext.py`.
+The full code with additional checks is provided in the [https://github.com/openvinotoolkit/openvino/blob/releases/2022/1/tools/mo/openvino/tools/mo/front/caffe/proposal_python_ext.py](https://github.com/openvinotoolkit/openvino/blob/releases/2022/1/tools/mo/openvino/tools/mo/front/caffe/proposal_python_ext.py) file.
 The sample code uses operation `ProposalOp` which corresponds to `Proposal` operation described in the [Available Operations Sets](../../../ops/opset.md) document.
 Refer to the source code below for a detailed explanation of the extractor.